Webhook integration with audit log events

 In Image 2, the toggle switch shows that "Secure" mode is active.

-- Enter the header name in the Key field.
-In the image, "Test" is used as an example.
+- Enter the header name in the Key field (for example, "Test")

-- Enter the header value in the Value field.
-In the image, "Webhook" is used as an example.
+- Enter the header value in the Value field (for example, "Webhook")

 - Use the + button to add multiple headers